undalmustafa/undalmustafa/README.md

-- 👋 Hi, I’m @undalmustafa
-- 👀 I’m interested in embedded systems
+- Hi, I’m @undalmustafa.
+I’m interested in embedded systems, automated systems and everything that works with electric.
-- 🌱 I’m currently learning Python
-- 📫 How to reach me
+- To reach me
   undalmustafa@gmail.com

 <!---